‘Westworld’ Season 2: HBO’s Schedule Reveals The Titles For The Last Two Episodes And Speculation Begins

 While viewers already know that next week’s episode of Westworld is titled “Kiksuya” and will likely delve into the backstory surrounding the Ghost Nation hosts thanks to this previous Inquisitr article, the final two episodes of Season 2 are now revealed as well.

-So, as per HBO schedule, Episode 9 of Westworld Season 2 is titled “Vanishing Point” and the Season 2 finale, Episode 10, is titled “The Passenger.”
+As per HBO schedule, Episode 9 of Westworld Season 2 is titled “Vanishing Point” and the Season 2 finale, Episode 10, is titled “The Passenger.”
 Unfortunately, HBO does not provide a synopsis for either of these episodes, instead, they thank viewers for visiting the page and ask them to return later for more details.
 Of course, HBO has been notoriously scant when it comes to synopses for any of Westworld‘s episodes so far, so this is no surprise to fans.

-However, a lack of synopses for episodes 9 and 10 hasn’t stopped Westworld fans from speculating on what the titles might mean.
+However, a lack of synopses for Episodes 9 and 10 hasn’t stopped Westworld fans from speculating on what the titles might mean.

 According to the Reddit thread, while there is very little speculation in regards to Episode 9, titled “Vanishing Point,” Episode 10 is a different story.

 It seems that the general consensus is that “The Passenger” likely refers to someone escaping the Westworld theme park.
 However, there are several variants on how this might unfold.
 Some suggest it is an actual host that escapes the park.
 In particular, Teddy is cited on account of the fact he is so often seen traveling as a passenger on the train into Westworld in Season 1.
-However, other suggestions include Peter Abernathy (Louis Herthum), Bernard Lowe (Jeffrey Wright), Maeve (Thandie Newton) and Dolores.
+However, other suggestions include Peter Abernathy (Louis Herthum), Bernard Lowe (Jeffrey Wright), Maeve (Thandie Newton), and Dolores.

 Whereas, other fans suggest “The Passenger” refers to something else.
 In fact, they suggest that a host could try to escape the park inside of another host.
 In effect, they would have their brain ball removed and placed inside another host in order to escape the park.
 Up until last week’s episode when Delos found out Bernard was a host, having a host become a “passenger” inside Bernard would have seen like a viable option in order to sneak someone out of the park.